synapseinteractivellc/everlyn/README.md

 - [ ] Add achievements
 - [ ] Polish UI and animations

-## Getting Started

-1. Clone the repository
-2. Open `index.html` in a web browser
-3. Create your character and begin your adventure in Everlyn!

 ## Development

 The game uses plain JavaScript with a custom component system.
 Templates are handled via Handlebars for clean separation of concerns.